danrot/master-thesis/01_introduction.md

 This compatibility does not only deal with other JCR implementations, but also other applications relying on the JCR specification.
-This involves not only Sulu from MASSIVE ART, but also magnolia[^10], which is a Java CMS based on Jackrabbit and some other tools like the PHPCR Browser[^11] and the PHPCR Shell[^12], which both support browsing a JCR based content repository.
+This involves not only Sulu from MASSIVE ART, but for instance also magnolia[^10], which is a Java CMS based on Jackrabbit and some other tools like the PHPCR Browser[^11] and the PHPCR Shell[^12], which both support browsing a JCR based content repository.

 The probably most important requirement is that the work of this thesis will be merged back into the actual Jackalope project.
 Therefore a close collaboration